-In order to receive LEED certification, building projects must satisfy prerequisites and earn points to achieve different levels of certification.
-Levi’s® Stadium achieved LEED certification for implementing practical and measurable strategies and solutions aimed at achieving high performance in:
+In order to receive LEED certification, building projects must satisfy prerequisites.
+Also and earn points to achieve different levels of certification.
+So Levi’s® Stadium achieved LEED certification for implementing practical and measurable strategies.
+Moreover, solutions aimed at achieving high performance in:

-“Although we received the LEED certification July 22, 2014, we recently took another step to build upon Levi’s Stadium’s industry-leading sustainability efforts by making a unique change to its field that will reduce the watering requirements for its playing surface by 20 percent.
+“Although we received the LEED certification July 22, 2014, we recently took another step.
+All to build upon Levi’s Stadium’s industry-leading sustainability efforts.
+So that’s by making a unique change to the field.
+Those changes that will also reduce the watering requirements.
+All for its playing surface by 20 percent.
 That’s on top of having already set the industry standard for recycled water use by reusing 85 percent of all water used in the venue.”

 Venue operators further enhanced the water usage efficiency of the multi-use venue in the face of California’s historic drought by installing a 23,000 sq. ft. track of artificial turf around its natural grass playing field.

 The artificial surface track, common in NFL stadiums and international soccer venues, will also:

 - Enhance the quality of the playing surface by decreasing wear and tear

 - Reduce waste and cost by requiring less real grass when the playing field is resurfaced

 - Allow increased access to field level for busy special events schedule